madztheo/noir-react-native-starter/README.md

 ## Note on performance

 Bear in mind that mobile phones have a limited amount of available RAM.
 The circuit used in this app is really simple so the memory usage is not a problem.
 However, if you plan to use more complex circuits, you should be aware that the memory usage will increase and may go above the available memory on the device causing the proof generation to fail.

+## A note on Honk

+While still a work of progress, Honk APIs are already exposed in Barretenberg and this app gives the ability to tap into it.
+You can switch between Honk and UltraPlonk (current proofs used by Noir) by specifying the `proofType` of the prove and verify functions.
+Specify `honk` to use Honk and `plonk` to use UltraPlonk.
+If not specified, the default is UltraPlonk.

+You will notice Honk is substantially faster than UltraPlonk, and uses less memory than UltraPlonk.
+However, it is still in development and there is no fully working on-chain verifier for it at the moment.

 ## Noir version currently supported